pkdone/practical-mongodb-aggregations-book/src/guides/explain.md

 ]
 ```

-You then request the _query planner_ part of the explain plan:
+You might then request the _query planner_ part of the explain plan:

 ```javascript
 db.persons.explain("queryPlanner").aggregate(pipeline);